 Welcome to our monthly SEO update for March 2011.
-This update highlights key news in the SEO industry during March 2011, key SEO related blog posts from our bloggers in the US and Australia and key articles covered in our global newsletter.
+This update highlights key news in the search industry during March 2011, key SEO-related blog posts from our bloggers in the US and Australia, and articles covered in our global newsletter.

 1. SEO News

 a) Google announces the +1 button

 Google’s ongoing effort to create more relevant search results has been reinforced with the announcement of the +1 button.
 According to Google, ‘+1’ is shorthand for “this is pretty cool” or “you should check this out”.

 Sound familiar?
 Yes, it’s very similar to a Facebook ‘Like’.
 The key difference (and it’s a big one) is that users will be able to view recommendations while they’re actively searching for this information.
 Consider the impact of booking a hotel and seeing that three of your friends have also stayed there and recommend it.
 The +1 button appears to the right of a Google search result and shows the user how many of their friends and other people have +1’d it.

 In order to see the things that your friends or the wider online community have +1’d you’ll need to be signed in to your public Google profile.

 Initially, the +1 button will appear next to organic and paid search results; however, Google has plans to eventually feature them across many other Google products and sites.

 Implications: The +1 button has only just been launched in the US and may take some time before it is rolled out internationally.
 At this stage it is difficult to predict just how big +1 will be, as Google’s past attempts to break into the social media realm have not been successful.

 If you haven’t already, update your Google profile by linking your other social media accounts such as Facebook, Twitter and LinkedIn.
 See Google Announces the +1 Button from the Bruce Clay Australia blog for more information about updating your Google profile.